Membership access checklist

 Get the checklist

-Use the checklist to trace the path from payment to login, membership level, course enrollment, onboarding, and recovery.
-If paying buyers are affected, reply with the tools involved and the step where access stops.
+Trace payment state, CRM tags, WordPress user status, membership level, course enrollment, onboarding, and recovery.
+If paying buyers are affected, reply with the tools involved, expected access, actual access gap, and one redacted example.

 • Best fit: payment, CRM tag, WordPress user, membership level, or course enrollment behavior is unreliable.